 A study released last year found that 54 percent of men now shop for groceries more often than their spouses (the wives of the other 46 percent, presumably, are none too pleased with them).
-Still, whether you’re a Master Grocer or still fumbling your way through aisles with your face glued to a list, there are apps out there that help you organize, execute and save money on every trip to the store.
-Here are 8 that consistently rate high on Google and iTunes, and are well reviewed by leading tech sites — except for the one by Meat And Livestock Australia, but when it comes to identifying cuts of meat, it’s best not to argue with an Australian.
+Still, whether you’re a Master Grocer or still fumbling your way through aisles with your face glued to a list, there are grocery shopping apps for smartphones and tablets out there that help you organize, execute and save money on every trip to the store.
+Here are a few apps that consistently rate high on the Google Play Store and iTunes, and that are well-reviewed by leading tech sites — except for the one by Meat And Livestock Australia, but when it comes to identifying cuts of meat, it’s best not to argue with an Australian.

 How It Works: Creates week-long family meal plan and organizes it into a downloadable grocery list complete with nutrition facts, plus recipes with instructional videos.

 What’s Awesome: Plans are customizable to suit your family size and can even accommodate most of the weird diets your wife is trying to foist on you (or you on her).
 The site’s community is also large, active and helpful.

 What’s Less Awesome: $72 bucks a year is nothing to sneeze at.
 Also, “app” is a bit of a misnomer here, as CookSmarts is browser-based and doesn’t have a standalone app yet.

 How It Works: A robust list organizer with the ability to create master lists plus list by store, which it then can organize by category and even store aisle.
 The app also surfaces relevant coupons on the go.

 What’s Awesome: Multiple users can sync their lists, so you’ll never wind up with 2 gallons of milk but no eggs ever again.
 Identifies common purchases and creates “favorites” lists that auto-populate.
 New coupon freebies each week.